Financial Stability Department

 The department works in close collaboration with authorities such as Finansinspektionen (the Swedish Financial Supervisory Authority) and the Ministry of Finance, Swedish banks and with other participants in the financial markets.
 Outside Sweden, the department participates in a large number of committees and working groups with various purposes, for instance in the ECB/EU and BIS.

-Olof Sandstedt is Acting Head of the department.
+Olof Sandstedt is Head of the department from 14 November 2017.

 In addition to a staff of advisers, the department consists of six divisions:

 Financial Infrastructure Analysis